-YLS Student Authorship: We do not review Articles or Essays written by current J.D. students at Yale Law School, or by authors who are J.D. students at Yale Law School at any time during Volume 129's submissions window.
+YLS Student Authorship: We do not review Articles or Essays written by current J.D. students at Yale Law School, or by authors who were J.D. students at Yale Law School at any time during Volume 130's submissions window.
+However, we will review Articles or Essays submissions that include current J.D. students at law schools other than Yale Law School as co-author.
 We encourage Yale Law School J.D. students to submit their work as a Note, Comment, or Forum Essay.